michaeljscript/next-restore-scroll-position/README.md

 }
 ```

-**If your app limits content scrolling to a particular DOM element**
+**If your app limits content scrolling to a particular DOM element.**

 When only a portion of the page scrolls, rather than normal full window scrolling, you can pass the `scrollAreaId` property

 scrollAreaId is the id of the element that scrolls.
 If you have a div with `id="divThatScrolls"`, you would pass scrollAreaId="divThatScrolls as in the following example."